 - Discover calming tools to help your child in the moment.

 Read our article: Improving Social Skills for Kids for more information!

 Meet Your Presenter:

 Carol Miller is a licensed clinical social worker who holds a master’s degree in Social Work and a bachelor’s degree in Education/Drama Therapy.
 Ms. Miller has worked with children for over 25 years in a variety of therapeutic settings.
-She has practiced drama therapy in psychiatric hospitals, conducted therapy groups in schools, served as a therapist and administrator at a community mental health center, and has been the director of a parenting center in Central Florida.
+She has practiced drama therapy in psychiatric hospitals, conducted therapy groups in schools, and served as a therapist and administrator at a community mental health center.
+She has been the director of a parenting center in Central Florida.
 Ms. Miller provides individual and family social coaching and counseling and acts as director for Social Bridges® in Maitland where she develops the curriculum, administers the program and facilitates groups.
-Social Bridges® works with schools to remediate social cognition deficits through small group instruction and provides preventive skills training for social success to students, faculty and parents.
+Social Bridges® works with schools to remediate social cognition deficits through small group instruction.
+It provides preventive skills training for social success to students, faculty and parents.